PSLmodels/OG-Core/docs/source/index.rst

 ==============

 OG-USA is a general equilibrium overlapping generations model of the United States.
-Open CGE is written in Python, an interpreted language that can execute on Windows, Mac, or Linux.
+OG-USA is written in Python, an interpreted language that can execute on Windows, Mac, or Linux.

 This documentation is about **developing** OG-USA.